jina-ai/jina/.github/2.0/cookbooks/Executor.md

   returned `DocumentArray`, which will be forwarded to the next Executor in the Flow.
 - If the return is just a shallow copy of `Request.docs`, then nothing happens.
 This is because the changes are already made in-place, there is no point to assign the value.

+So do I need a return?
+No, unless you must create a new `DocumentArray`.
+Let's see some examples.

 #### Example 1: Embed Documents `blob`

 In this example, `encode()` uses some neural network to get the embedding for each `Document.blob`, then assign it to `Document.embedding`.
 The whole procedure is in-place and there is no need to return anything.